 India has phased out the production and consumption of CFCs, CTC and halons as of 1st January, 2010 (except use of pharmaceutical grade CFCs in manufacturing of Metered Dose Inhalers (MDIs) for Asthma and Chronic Obstructive Pulmonary Diseases (COPD) patients).
 India has also phased-out production and consumption of Methyl Chloroform and Methyl Bromide.
 A total of 378 projects have been approved and funded by the Ex-Com of the MLF for Implementation of the Montreal Protocol.
 A total amount of US 304,209,305 has been approved by the Ex-Com of the MLF to phase-out 47,693 tonne of ODSs.
+Structured implementation framework supported by a robust regulatory framework and fiscal measures along with active cooperation of industry have led to India successfully meting all the ODS phase out targets of the Montreal Protocol including the phase out of production and consumption of CFC, CTC, Halons, Methyl Chloroform as on 1.1.2010 for controlled uses.

-Sector-wise Approved Projects as on 31.8.2019
+Sector-wise Approved Projects as on 31.8.2021